 Apex Legends is a free-to-play sci-fi first-person survival-shooter developed by Respawn and published digitally by Electronic Arts for the Xbox One, PlayStation 4, and PC (via Origin) on February 4, 2019.
-It was later released via Steam on November 4 2020.
-A Nintendo Switch release is in development.
+It was later released via Steam on November 4, 2020 and received a port for the Nintendo Switch on March 9, 2021.
+A mobile version of the game for iOS and Android devices was released on May 17, 2022 as Apex Legends Mobile.

 A spin-off of the Titanfall series, Apex Legends brings a modern battle royale twist (similar to PLAYERUNKNOWN'S BATTLEGROUNDS and the Battle Royale mode in Fortnite) to the fast-paced futuristic universe.
 As such, some of the series' traditional gameplay elements (including the Titan mechs and wall-running) have been scrapped.